Have you failed lately?

 Our goal is to always be successful…right?

-Failure on the other hand is something to be avoided, isn’t it?
+Failure on the other hand is something we have learn to avoid.
 We’ve always been told to learn from our mistakes, but isn’t the goal really to avoid mistakes altogether?
-Darren Hardy, editor of Success magazine, writes that some of the best advice he ever got on how to be successful, was to increase his rate of failure.
+Darren Hardy, former editor of Success magazine, writes that some of the best advice he ever got on how to be successful, was to increase his rate of failure.
 He was told he should try to fail fast and often.
 Does this sound crazy to you?
 Does it make you nervous?
 It does me!

 Reframe failure as research and development